martin-og-ingar/mestDS/tutorials/userGuide.md

 ## Usage
+### Data generation.
-When the package is installed, you can start your simulation.
+When the package is installed, you can generate your data.
 ```python
 from mestDS import generate_data
 import datetime